timersys/popups/README.txt

 Yes if you need to debug you can use uncompressed javascript by addings ([this code](https://gist.github.com/timersys/60823b62cd1050dab032)) to your functions.php

 == Changelog ==

+= 1.2.2 =

+* Fixed compability with events calendar
+* Fixed compability with [mc4wp] (Mail chimp for WordPress)
+* Fixed bug with popup auto dissapearing by programatically clicks of themes/plugins
+* Fixed popup in mobile to let users scroll it
+* Fixed bug with contact form 7 plugin support
+* Small bugfixes

 = 1.2.1 =